Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 5) Kaiserschmarrn

-A warm Kaiserschmarrn pancake from the fire immediately brings a hut and vacation atmosphere to the campsite.
-As a sweet outdoor breakfast, it is quick to prepare and wonderful to share.
-This classic dish is particularly fluffy and golden brown in the lid of the Dutch oven.
+A warm Kaiserschmarrn from the fire instantly brings cabin and holiday vibes to the campsite.
+As a sweet outdoor breakfast, it’s quick to prepare and perfect for sharing.
+This classic turns out especially fluffy and golden brown in the Dutch Oven lid.

 Ingredients